Solo (Australian soft drink): Sport sponsorship

 In 2009, Schweppes Australia commenced a three-year partnership deal with Football Australia, whereby the 'Goal of the Year' was known as 'SOLO Goal of the year.
 BMF advertising featured Australian football player Harry Kewell.
 This campaign was an attempt to bring 'crushed can football' back to Australian streets.
 This game involves crushing a Solo can after finishing the drink and kicking it around on the street.

-In 2011, prior to the Football world cup in South Africa, Solo and BMF launched an online campaign called 'lucky undies' in support of the Australian Socceroos.
+In 2010, prior to the Football world cup in South Africa, Solo and BMF launched an online campaign called 'lucky undies' in support of the Australian soccer team Socceroos.
 This campaign involved the production of 225,000 garments of yellow underwear to be sold online or with the drink.
 Paired with a 1-minute advertisement on TV, the rest of the marketing was left to social media.
 The result of this was a subsequent 31,000 fan film views on social media.
-On May 24, 2010, Spectators of a Socceroos match held in Melbourne were handed these bright yellow underwear to wear over their clothes.
+On May 24, 2010, spectators of a Socceroos match held in Melbourne were handed these bright yellow underwear to wear over their clothes.

 Masculinity in marketing

 Positioned as a highly masculine drink, Solo adopts masculine marketing techniques and targets a male audience in their brand image, advertising campaigns and television commercials.
 This marketing strategy incorporates techniques such as portraying men through "bravery, adventurousness, being able to think rationally, being strong and effective".

 Historically, Solo's advertising techniques have been focused on the traditional and stereotypical aspects of masculinity in their marketing campaigns.
 The macho nature of the Solo Man is evident in the character partaking in extreme sports in order to ‘earn’ the drink.
 The portrayal of Solo Man follows common techniques used in gender advertisements.
 These techniques include men being alert and conscious of surroundings, standing upright, gripping things tightly with their hands, eyes open and looking around, controlled bodies, being serious and being physically active.
 Since being launched, Solo has progressed this masculine advertising through different extreme sporting adventures.

 Solo's marketing campaign predominantly focuses on the male demographic in Australia.
-The reasoning for this can be attributed to the fact that in Australia in the 2017-2018 period, men were two times more likely to have a soft drink per day compared to women.
+The reasoning for this can be attributed to the fact that in Australia in the 2017–2018 period, men were two times more likely to have a soft drink per day compared to women.

 Since 2018, Solo's “thirst worthy effort” campaign produced by TBWA advertising agency reconsiders the initial idea of what it meant to be a Solo Man.
 Breaking from tradition, the advertising adapts to society's changing cultural perception of gender norms and redefines the Solo Man to partake in more domestic and household activities, such as constructing furniture and making costumes for a school play.